JBurrellIRL/ProjectFive/README.md

 - After clicking on an individual product on the Products page, the user will be taken to the full product details.
 - The product details page displays the product image, artist, format, genre, item condition, Discogs album rating and price, as well as an Add to Cart button.
 Under everything, the user will see a detailed product description.
-- If the user is logged in as a store administrator, they'll also see buttons for Editing and Deleting products under the Add to Cart button.
+- If the user is logged in as a store administrator, they'll also see buttons for Editing and Deleting products above the Add to Cart button.

 ### Store Management